 It looks like another group of Ohio investors may be victims of a Ponzi scheme.

-The Ohio investment fraud law firm of Meyer Wilson is continuing its investigation of the alleged long-standing Ponzi scheme orchestrated by Glen Galemmo of Cincinnati involving many area investors and reportedly over $100 million in investor losses.
+The Ohio investment fraud Meyer Wilson is continuing its investigation of the alleged long-standing Ponzi scheme orchestrated by Glen Galemmo of Cincinnati involving many area investors and reportedly over $100 million in investor losses.
 According to reports, Galemmo allegedly enticed investors with his purported success in consistently beating the stock market and generating double-digit returns for his clients.
 He appears to have operated under numerous entities including Galemmo Investment Group; Queen City Investment Funds; Landmark Investment Group; Essex & York; QC Power Strategies; Sentinel Strategy Fund; and Sentinel Property Holdings.

 Having handled many Ponzi scheme cases throughout Ohio, the one thing I know for sure is that there are many layers to sort through to get to the bottom of how things like this can go on for so long before collapsing.
 The unraveling usually begins with the hint of a criminal investigation by the state or federal authorities and then it is quickly followed by a lawsuit by some of the victims against the schemer and his companies.
 This case has followed precisely on that track so far.